Kaki-the-Kid/RaspberryPi-HomeAssistant-temp/README.md

 # RaspberryPi Home Assistant temperature
-[This projekt is under construction]
+[This projekt is work in progress]

 # Materialeliste
 * Raspberry Pi Zero v1.1